FLIP/APIC Fluid Object

 This is a weak force between the particles that push them apart to give better particle distributions during simulation.
-FLIP can loose volume over time, this helps to combat that.
-For liquids it helps to keep the liquid volume, for gas it helps to keep the air particles better distributed giving a more accurate simulation.
-Please note: this does add some small overhead, turning it off will save some memory and computation time.
+FLIP can lose volume over time and enabling this switch helps to combat that.
+Note that this does add some small overhead, turning it off will save some memory and computation time.

 When solving simulations energy and swirling motion can be lost due to inaccuracy and interpolation.
 Vorticity calculates this swirling motion and boosts it, enabling you to put back or boost this motion.
-This can be used to give more turbulent motion, especially useful for fire/smoke simulations that will have turbulent motion.
-Adding a Turbulence modifier can also help to inject additional movement or an additional Vorticity modifier to have larger or smaller motion.
+This can be used to give more turbulent motion, especially useful for simulations that will have turbulent motion.
+Adding a Turbulence modifier can also help to inject additional movement to have larger or smaller motion.
 The vorticity in the Domain object is at the grid resolution.

 This setting changes the viscosity of a fluid.
 With higher values the particles stick together more strongly, giving a thicker, more treacly fluid.

 Again, you can enter values higher than 100% if desired.